-- 1. All Permittees and applicants for coverage under this permit shall develop and implement a SWPPP for the permitted facility as follows: - 2.
-The SWPPP shall specify the Best Management Practices (BMPs) necessary to: - a.
-Provide all known, available, and reasonable methods of prevention, control, and treatment (AKART) of stormwater pollution. - b.
-Ensure the discharge does not cause or contribute to a violation of the Water Ouality Standards. - c.
-Comply with applicable federal technology-based treatment requirements under 40 CFR 125.3. - 3.
-Proper Selection and Use of Stormwater Management Manuals (SWMM):
+All Permittees and applicants for coverage under this permit shall implement a Stormwater Pollution Prevention Plan (SWPPP) developed by qualified personnel as follows:

+- 1. The SWPPP shall specify the Best Management Practices (BMPs) necessary to: - a.
+Provide All Known, Available, and Reasonable methods of prevention, control, and Treatment (AKART) of stormwater pollution. - b.
+Ensure the discharge does not cause or contribute to a violation of the Water Quality Standards. - c.
+Comply with applicable federal technology-based treatment requirements under 40 CFR § 125.3. - 2.
+Proper selection and use of Stormwater Management Manuals (SWMM).